-- Faculty of Humanities 12 - Faculty of Education 7 - Faculty of Pharmacy 3 - Faculty of Commerce 1 - Technology Transfer continued to run entirely on external funding provided through two National Intellectual Property Management Organisation grants.
+- Technology Transfer continued to run entirely on external funding provided through two National Intellectual Property Management Organisation grants.
 This funding has fully covered the posts of a Technology Transfer Manager, a Technology Transfer Officer, and an IP Administrator.
-Additionally, Technology Innovation Agency has provided SEED grants worth over three million to specific projects of technology development. - In Botany, the biggest event in 2022 was "The Harvest" which saw the culmination of a three year long set of experiments being "harvested" to capture the data and make final measurements.
+Additionally, the Technology Innovation Agency has provided SEED grants worth over R3m to specific projects of technology development. - In Botany, the biggest event in 2022 was "The Harvest" which saw the culmination of a three-year long set of experiments being "harvested" to capture the data and make final measurements.
 This is a collaboration between local and UK researchers.
-Since 2019 an experiment at the RUECF has looked at the effects of elevated atmospheric CO2 on the growth and competitive ability of 12 savanna tree seedlings.
-This included species that are, or are not, invasive.
+Since 2019, an experiment at the Rhodes University Elevated CO2 Facility (RUECF) has looked at the effects of elevated atmospheric CO2 on the growth and competitive ability of 12 savanna tree seedlings.
+This included both invasive and non-invasive species.
 Treatments determined not only the effects of elevated CO2 but also how this interacts with drought and grass competition.
-The experiment is funded by the National Ecological Research Council (UK) and in Oct/Nov 2022 over 600 pots were harvested.
-This required a large team of researchers and assistants and collaborators from Sheffield University, Edinburgh University and University of Cape Town visited for the harvest.
-Multiple assessments are made on each plant measuring a suite of traits that will make this data set unique and invaluable to understanding why some species and locations are experiencing massive bush encroachment that jeopardises the future of Savannas. - The Rhodes University Transient Array Radio Telescope (TART) was launched on 30 June 2022 at the Waainek.
-The TART is a low-cost, open-source 24-element radio interferometer was initially developed by Dr Tim Molteno and his group at the University of Otago.
-The building and deployment of a TART at Rhodes University is a collaborative effort between Rhodes University, the University of Otago, and Stellenbosch University.
-Dr Kuja, as project lead engineer, oversaw the installation and testing of the TART with the assistance of two young graduates, Dr Human from Stellenbosch University.
-This initiative originates from early brainstorming in 2021 between SKA Research Chair Professor Smirnov, Dr Kuja, Rhodes University Mathematics Lecturer Dr Okouma, and University of Otago Senior Lecturer of Physics Dr Molteno. - Mr Mavuso, an nGAP lecturer, was co-Principal Investigator with Dr. Kathryn Ranhorn, of a research proposal entitled "Refining the Later Pleistocene Geoarchaeological Record of the Turkana Basin".
+The experiment is funded by the National Ecological Research Council (UK) and between October and November 2022, more than 600 pots were harvested.
+This required a large team of researchers and assistants.
+Collaborators from the University of Cape Town, the University of Edinburgh, and the University of Sheffield visited for the harvest.
+Multiple assessments are made on each plant measuring a suite of traits that will make this data set unique and invaluable to understanding why some species and locations are experiencing massive bush encroachment that jeopardises the future of savannas. - The Rhodes University Transient Array Radio Telescope (TART) was launched on 30 June 2022 at the Waainek site in Makhanda.
+TART is a low-cost, open-source 24-element radio interferometer initially developed by Dr Tim Molteno and his group at the University of Otago.
+The building and deployment of TART at Rhodes University is a collaborative effort between Rhodes University, the University of Otago, and Stellenbosch University.
+Dr Stanley Kuja, as project lead engineer, oversaw the installation and testing of the TART with the assistance of two young graduates, Dr Human from Stellenbosch University and Dr Ghosh from the Raman Research Institute in India, who was an intern at Rhodes University.
+This initiative originated from early brainstorming in 2021 between SKA Research Chair in Radio Astronomy Techniques and Technologies Professor Smirnov, Dr Kuja, Rhodes University Mathematics Lecturer Dr Patrice Okouma, and University of Otago Senior Lecturer of Physics, Dr Molteno. - Mr Mavuso, an nGAP lecturer, was co-Principal Investigator with Dr. Kathryn Ranhorn, of a research proposal entitled "Refining the Later Pleistocene Geoarchaeological Record of the Turkana Basin".
 The project is funded by the Turkana Basin Institute.

-Research Funding
+Research funding